Content warning: this article contains information about childhood abuse which may be difficult for some readers.

 - Physical health treatment – Any physical health problems, such as pain or malnutrition, caused by your addiction will be carefully treated.

-The sad truth about addiction and child abuse is that they often create a cycle that affects generations in a single-family.
+Addiction and child abuse often create a cycle that affects generations in a single family.
 An abusive father might cause his son to turn to drugs later in life.
-Then, when he has children, his addiction and use trauma might compel him to use his own children.
+Then, when he has children, his addiction and abuse trauma might compel him to abuse his own children.
 At some point, this cycle of trauma and addiction needs to be broken.